 Solution 4 – Hardware Defects

-If the above solutions do not help fix your touchpad issues, your touchpad may have a hardware defect, or suffered some damage due to spills or wear and tear.
+If your laptop’s touchpad click is not working after trying all the above solutions, it might be a hardware defect or some damage due to spills or wear and tear.
 It’s worth having a tech person disassemble the device and check for damage.
-Once you have confirmed there is a physical hardware problem, replace the touchpad.
+Once it is confirmed there is a physical hardware problem that is causing your laptop touchpad not to work properly, you have to replace the touchpad.